rdeva31/rdeva31.github.io/leadership_principles.md

 * I drove changes in future hardware that allowed better robustness of debugging than a software driver.

 The above has already paid dividends as my team has been able to identify rootcauses quicker, not block their programs.

+## Invent and Simplify
+Servers often include an EEPROM that essentially holds a manifest for each server (such as serial number, server model, etc.).
+This EEPROM is typically authored by various hardware partners involved in the server's manufacturing.

+While supporting operations for my team, I observed that the organization was negatively impacted by the poor quality of data within this EEPROM.
+Issues included parsing errors caused by the lack of a formal specification, which led to server ingestion challenges for Data Center Operations (DCO).
+It also forced teams that rely on this data to take a reactive approach to addressing errors.

+To address these issues, I proactively took the lead in developing detailed specifications for the EEPROM content.
+Additionally, I created qualification tests to be run in the factory to enforce these specifications and prevent data quality issues from arising.

+This initiative also allowed me to proactively address concerns from Supply Chain teams regarding the diversity of components in the Bill of Materials (BOM).
+I included mandates in the specifications for hardware partners to document relevant aspects of the BOM within the EEPROM.

+This improvement proved highly valuable during operations, as it enabled teams to identify populated components on a server during component failures without needing to guess.
+It also allowed us to derive metrics on component diversity, which helped reduce supplier risk.
+Ultimately, this effort completely eliminated server ingestion errors for DCO.